 - Before the registration period begins for the semester following the co-op, students should forward their approval for STAT 812 credit to the Graduate Program Secretary, along with a request to be registered for STAT 812 G200 in the upcoming semester (section G200 is graded S/U).

 - Students will submit, at the end of the co-op, a report outlining their relevant activities to the Director of the Statistical Consulting Service.
 The Director will assign an S/U grade to the report and inform the Graduate Program Secretary of the grade.

-Notes: (i) Actuarial students do not need credit for STAT 811 or STAT 812 to graduate. (ii) To comply with Canadian immigration law, the SFU Co-op Office does not permit graduate students to take a co-op work term in the final semester of their program.
+Notes: (i) Actuarial students do not need credit for STAT 811 or STAT 812 to graduate. (ii) Co-op work terms are normally not allowed in the last semester of a degree program.